Juneechen/Codepath-IOS-prework/README.md

 Submitted by: Shujun Chen

-Colorful Background is an app that display a random app background.
+Colorful Background is an app that displays a random app background through a button click.

 Time spent: 1 hours spent in total